dwilk016/CSPlayersGuide/Level12.md

 ```
 This gets complicated fast so proceed with caution.

-When looping through multi-dimensional arrays you are going to want to use the .Length Property, handing it the dimension you are interested in.
+When looping through multi-dimensional arrays you are going to want to use the .GetLength() Method, handing it the dimension you are interested in.
 ```cs
 int[,] matrix = new int[4,4];